 C.A.R.E.
 Africa (Children at Risk Empowered) was started in 2014 by a Nigerian national, Emmanuel Salako, and a Missionary from Louisville Kentucky, Patrice Miles.
-When two 14 year olds came to the hospital in Egbe, Nigeria, to work with the temporary laborers revitalizing the hospital, a construction Manager, Lenny Miles, saw how small they were, and asked their ages.
+When two 14 year olds came to the hospital in Egbe, Nigeria, to work with the temporary laborers revitalizing the hospital, a construction Manager, Lenny Miles, saw how small they were and asked their ages.
 Once he found out how old they were, he told them they were too young and needed to be in school.
-They told him the reason they wanted to work, was so they could pay for school fees.
+They told him the reason they wanted to work was so they could pay for school fees.

-Schools in Egbe, Nigeria are very important.
+Schools in Egbe, Nigeria, are very important.
 Jobs are scarce in this small bush town, and you must be able to read and write in order to work.
 C.A.R.E Africa was created to help empower kids through an education and discipleship.
 We later found a need for widows, abandoned mothers and the unemployed.

 This is the special girl we at

 Donations can be made through Heart of the Hills, with C.A.R.E.
-Africa in the memo line of your mailed or offering basket check, or in your online donation notes.
+Africa in the memo line of your mailed or offering-basket check, or in your online donation notes.